ZZaccount1/love-autofuncs/README.md

 ```lua
 af = require("lib.autofuncs")
 ```
 Then after requiring it, you should load the module using the load function from the module itself.
-Also that load function requires the path of all scripts, which the module will call later.
-For example, in this case the module will call all scripts from the folder "scripts".
+Also that load function requires the path of all scripts, which the module will use later.
+For example, in this case the module will use all scripts from the folder "scripts".
 ```lua
 af.load("scripts")
 ```